Minnesota CREP Guidance Materials

 MN CREP Expiring CRP News Release (docx): Over 96,000 acres of CRP are set to expire this year and MN CREP is an available option for enrollment.
 Use this template to inform landowners in your District.

 MN CREP Five Things Handout (docx): Do you have an upcoming event and need something to promote MN CREP?
-We’ve created a handout with six reasons for people to sign up for MN CREP.
+We’ve created a handout with five reasons for people to sign up for MN CREP.

 MN CREP Radio Ad (docx): Need help with advertising MN CREP locally?
 Download a template for a 30 second radio spot for use in your area.
 Fill in your name and contact information and you’re all set!